 Then too, in Luke 14:23 (cf. Matthew 22:9), God (the King) clearly commands His servants, then and now, to reach out to the poor, the ordinary, the homeless, the lame, the sick, the criticized, the neglected, and so on, who live in far away areas (and/or on the many roads that lead to destruction) and compel them (persuade them with the most earnest pleas) to come to God’s House.
 However, instead of doing what the Lord tells 21st-century believers to do, which is to go and compel the lost to come to Christ, these contemporary believers just stay in their own “churches,” sitting on their own “blessed assurances” and nursing their so-called “close fellowships” that they think they already have with their fellow “church” members.

 Lastly, in Matthew 28:19 (cf. Mark 16:15), by way of the Great Commission, the Lord commands His disciples, then and now, to go into the world and share the Gospel with the masses of lost souls so that they then can make disciples of “…all nations….”
-In essence, they first are to evangelize, and then, secondly, they are to disciple those who have accepting Christ Jesus as Lord and Savior.
+In essence, they first are to evangelize, and then, secondly, they are to disciple those who have accepted Christ Jesus as Lord and Savior.
 Along with sharing the Gospel (preaching the unadulterated Word of God) to unbelievers, Christians also are to live the kind of lifestyle Christ Jesus lived, and they are to display the kind of character their Lord had—they are to be a witness for Jesus the Christ.
-However, instead of using the once or twice a week worship services for making disciples (edifying, exhorting, and empowering believers), today’s Christians just focus on preparing weekly or biweekly “church” programs that specifically are meant to draw a crowd!
+However, instead of using their once or twice a week worship services for making disciples (edifying, exhorting, and empowering believers), today’s Christians just focus on preparing weekly or biweekly “church” programs that specifically are meant to draw a crowd!
 In short, the institutional (organizational) “church” is all about numbers, regardless if every person who attends each service is saved or not, rather than about reaching lost souls for Christ!

 The bottom line is that most modern-day believers not only are disobedient children who are unwilling to keep the Lord’s commands associated with the Great Commission, but also these believers are really not even trying to reverence (fear) God, primarily because they refuse to believe that He is a God of anger, a God who chastises, and a God who adjudicates, as well as a God of love.
 As a result, these believers are lackadaisical about AND irresponsible with their Christian duties.